Response Status Operation

 ): boolean;

-Use useRequest in page or component A to send a request and get the response data.
+Use useRequest in page or component A to send a request and receive the response data.

 const { data } = useRequest(